Canvas Logo

 Designed for any FBMH staff members who do not coordinate units, but need to use Canvas in their role.
 This training covers:

-We recommend that Unit Coordinators attend ‘Unit Construction Workshops’ (above) before encouraging teaching staff to join Canvas Basics.
+We recommend that Unit Coordinators book on to the ‘Unit Construction Workshops’ (above) before encouraging teaching staff to join Canvas Basics.
 This will ensure that there is a course to build content in.

-Face-to-face sessions have now finished to allow eLearning staff to focus on drop-in support.
+Face-to-face sessions have now paused.
 We do offer an asynchronous version of this training which you can complete at your own pace.
 You can request access via the red button below.

 Who